See all COVID-19 research updates, including updated human-subjects research guidance and participant screening script, here.

 A STAR submission is required for:

-- Any clinical research study where it is possible for items and services to be captured in the hospital billing system and potentially by billable to a study sponsor, a third-party payer and/or the participant.
+- Any clinical research study where it is possible for items and services to be captured in the hospital billing system (including services from Clinical Research Core [CRC], Clinical Specimen Processing Core [CSPC] and Investigational Drug Service [IDS]) and potentially by billable to a study sponsor, a third-party payer and/or the participant.
 (This includes, but is not limited to, investigator-initiated/sponsored research studies funded by departmental monies, the federal government, non-profit or for-profit entities.)

 - Any clinical research study in which there will be invoices generated to a sponsor/funding agency for services provided.

-A STAR submission is optional for non-billable/non-invoiceable clinical studies for which the research team may choose to use the STAR system for study participant and financial tracking functionality.
+A STAR submission is optional for non-billable/non-invoiceable clinical studies that otherwise do not meet the NIH definition of clinical trials, for which the research team may choose to use the STAR system for study participant and financial tracking functionality.

 Optional studies may include: